rodrigocmn/pi-pico-examples/README.md

 # pi-pico-examples

-MicroPython code examples for Pi Pico
+This repository contain examples of coding